-Uatu the Watcher is coming to the Marvel Cinematic Universe as part of Disney Plus' upcoming What If…? animated series, as seen in the just-released What If…? trailer.
-And if you thought the time-traveling and alternate timelines of Disney Plus' Loki were creative (albeit a bit confusing), What If…? opens the door to multiple timelines- with a new one forming the setting of each episode
+Uatu the Watcher has arrvied in the Marvel Cinematic Universe as part of Disney Plus' What If…? animated series.
+And if you thought the time-traveling and alternate timelines of Disney Plus' Loki were creative (albeit a bit confusing), Uatu the Watcher is playing host to a veritable cavalcade of multiple timelines across the MCU with What If... ?

 But don't worry, Uatu the Watcher will be your guide.

-Uatu the Watcher will debut August 11 as the storyteller/guide to the What If…? animated series, a role he's similarly played in What If…? comic books over the years.
+Uatu the Watcher played a similar role in What If…? (opens in new tab) comic books over the years.
 He's done more than that - much more, in fact - which we'll get to as we look back into the comic book history of Uatu, and how it may inform his MCU future.

 Who is Uatu the Watcher?

 To understand Uatu, you need to understand the Watchers.

 The Watchers are one of the oldest civilizations in Marvel Comics lore - arguably "The First Race" in the universe, if recent comic book revelations are true.
 Before they were known as the Watchers, this race was one of the first space-faring civilizations - and a delegation led by a Watcher named Ikor tried to 'help' a less-advanced race called the Prosilicans along by sharing its vast knowledge of atomic power with the relatively primitive civilization.

 Things seemingly went well for the Prosilicans at first, but years later when the race-that-would-become-the-Watchers returned they found their friends had decimated their civilization thanks to the nuclear technology they'd learned.
 The few remaining Prosilicans remembered the Watchers for sharing the gifts which ended up spelling their doom and cast heavy blame at their would-be saviors for giving them technology which they weren't capable of using safely.